arthexis/Tome/Mysteries/Formulae/README.md

 ## Untrained Formulae

-These can be used by reading them off a Grimoire, or being instructed in their use by a mentor.
+Formulae can be used by reading them off a Grimoire, or being instructed in their use by a mentor.
 Any Mage that is trained in a Formulae can teach it to others.
 However, this is often not done for free: most mentors demand something in return.